 It’s an exciting time when you decide to start a family.
-But this can shift into disappointment and worry if pregnancy doesn’t happen right away.
-Some couples decide to try fertility treatments.
+But things can shift into disappointment and worry if pregnancy doesn’t happen right away.
+Some couples will eventually decide to try fertility treatments, which can open up an entirely new world of stress and anxiety.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-You may wonder how to support your partner through this challenging process.
+You may wonder how you can support your partner through this challenging process.
+(Or maybe you’re struggling to support a friend or family member who has confided in you.)
 Fortunately, there’s plenty you can do.
-The experience can even strengthen your relationship.
+The experience can even strengthen your relationship or friendship.

 Fertility treatments are time-consuming and often uncomfortable or invasive, says psychologist Karen Hurley, PhD.

-Here are a few reasons they can cause stress:
+Here are a few more reasons why infertility can cause so much stress:

-- They involve hormones, medications, and/or frequent appointments that upset your routines.
+- Treatment can involve hormones, medications, and/or frequent appointments that upset your routines.

-- They create the feeling of an emotional roller coaster.
-“There’s a cycle of hope and disappointment,” Dr. Hurley says.
+- Infertility often creates a feeling of an emotional roller coaster.
+“There’s a constant cycle of hope and disappointment,” says Dr. Hurley.

-- They’re not likely to garner much outside support because you’re more likely to keep things private.
+- If you’re walking through infertility, you might not garner much outside support because you’re more likely to keep things private.
 “If you break your leg, everyone rallies around you — they bring you lasagnas, and then you get better and it’s all over,” says Dr. Hurley.
-“With infertility, you don’t get that same ‘rallying around.’ ”
+“With infertility, you don’t get that same ‘rallying around’ and often times there’s no direct path.”

-All this stress can have a serious impact on your relationship.
-Minor problems that used to be easy to ignore may become magnified.
+All this stress can have a serious impact on your relationships, especially with your partner.
+Minor problems that used to be easy to ignore or manage may become magnified.
 So how can you make a difference?

 Tips for supporting your partner